Written by Andrew Pasika

-As described in the Rule Engine Getting Started, a trigger is an event or condition that initiates rule execution.
+As described in the Rule Engine Getting Started, a trigger is an event or condition monitor that initiates rule execution.
 For a trigger to execute a rule, it must be attached to the rule.
 The same trigger can be attached to none, one, or many rules.

 If a trigger is not attached to any rule, it is passive because it has nothing to execute.
 If a trigger is attached to one or more rules, it is active, meaning it will execute the rule(s) once the monitored condition occurs, e.g., a device posted telemetry.

-As you may recall from Rule Engine Getting Started, a rule is always executed for a particular endpoint.
-The trigger is responsible for determining that endpoint.
 A trigger always monitors conditions for an endpoint or a set of endpoints.
+An exception can only be a schedule trigger, which can run standalone—meaning not for a specific endpoint—if configured accordingly.
 If a trigger is configured for a specific endpoint, it monitors the condition only for that endpoint.
 If a trigger is configured for an application or application version, it monitors the condition for all endpoints belonging to that application or version.

 All trigger types, among others, share a common set of fields: